CCD.edu/FinAid | 303.556.5503 | Confluence Building, Room 120

 - After completing the FAFSA, the Federal Processor will send the student a Student Aid Report (SAR), outlining each response provided on the FAFSA.
 If necessary, you can use the FSA ID to make corrections to the FAFSA online.

-- When CCD receives your FAFSA, the Financial Aid office will send you a letting informing you of additional required documentation before being awarded financial aid at CCD.
+- When CCD receives your FAFSA, the Financial Aid office will send you an email letting informing you of additional required documentation before being awarded financial aid at CCD.
 This information will also be available online through CCDConnect.

 - All required documentation must be submitted by April 15 in order for you to be considered for priority awarding of first-come, first-served funding, including some grants, scholarships and work-study funds.